systemincloud/rly/README.md

 ## Examples

-The `inst/examples` directory contains several different examples.
+The `demo` directory contains several different examples.
 Here are some more.

 ### Finding Tokens